VincentPinet/videopoker-solver/README.md

 ## Let the bit hacking begin

 We need something to represent a collection of cards.
-Luckily for us video poker is played with a 52 unique cards.
+Luckily for us video poker is played with 52 unique cards.
 Meaning we can fit all the information inside a 64 bits integer, here is the layout I landed on:

 | \ |K |Q |J |T |9 |8 |7 |6 |5 |4 |3 |2 |A |
 |---|--|--|--|--|--|--|--|--|--|--|--|--|--|